 Comment author must fill out name and e-mail

-If you check this box, visitors to fill your name and email.
+If you check this box, visitors to fill in your name and email.
 The name and email address are not confirmed at all preceding the comment being submitted.
 Most authentic commentators are more ready to fill out a name and email address.

 The audience must be registered and signed in to comment

-If this checkbox is checked, just signed in enrolled clients will have the option to compose comments on your site blogs.
+If this checkbox is checked, just signed-in enrolled clients will have the option to compose comments on your site blogs.

 Automatic close older comments on articles

 Check the box and enter the number of days (for example 15 days) after which WordPress will automatically flag eligible posts and no more allow the comments.

 Check this box to enable threaded comments from dropbox, select the number of levels (limit of 12 levels) you will take into consideration settled comments.
 Note that subjects should be uniquely coded to appropriately show comments on the post.

 Break comments into pages with high comments per page and the [last/first] page showed default.
 Comments should be shown with the [older/newer] comment at the head of each page?
 Check this box to make comments to show in a paginated design with the predetermined number of comments per page.
 What’s more, determine if the pages should be requested “first to last” or “last to first”, and inside each page, whether the post is new or old, to be shown first.

 These two settings give you control of when authors and administrators get warning that comments have been made, or that comments will be in moderation.
 Here me” refers to the author or the administrator (an individual whose email address is used for administrative purposes).